8 Best IT CV Examples & Samples for Information Technology Jobs

 Remember that your tech CV must present you as the best candidate for the job – it’s the only way employers will hire you.
 But how can you do this effectively?

 Adding hard skills can enhance your chances of being noticed.
-Not only that, but they help you align with the job profile you’re applying for.
-A smart way to know which skills to include is by examining the job description and identifying the competencies the prospective employer is looking for.
+Not only that, but they help you match the job profile you’re applying for.
+One smart way to know which skills to include is by examining the job description and identifying the competencies the prospective employer is looking for.

 Examples of technical skills: